 If selected, Alternative 1, the No Action Alternative, would prevent the applicant from acquiring the proper permits and the subsequent collection of geophysical data on the OCS.
-The information would not be available to industry and government to assist in their evaluation of archaeological resources in a particular area.
+The information would not be available to industry and government to assist in their evaluation of offshore oil and gas resources, geologic hazards, or potential renewable energy sites in a particular area.
 Alternative 1 would not result in any impacts to the environmental resources analyzed in Chapter 3; however, it does not meet the underlying purpose and need.